NationalLibraryOfNorway/warehouse-logistics-service/README.md

 Hermes WLS (Warehouse and Logistics Service) functions as a middleware between NLNs ([National Library of Norway](https://nb.no/en "English version of the NLN website")) catalogues and storage systems.
 The goal with the service is to unite all the storage systems and catalogues used at NLN with a common interface.

-Benefits of this approach are:
+The benefits of this approach are:
 - Decoupling of the storage systems and catalogues, which make it easier to change systems if needed.
 - Makes it easier for end users to access material stored in different systems.
 - Storage systems don't need to know which catalogue to inform about changes, as the service will handle this.